International Vaccine Allocation: An Optimization Framework: Introduction

+Moral objections to vaccine nationalism during a pandemic abound \citep{HunterEtAl_2022_NEJM, AsundiOLearyBhadelia_2021_CHM, Ghebreyesus_2021_PLOS}.
+There are also several ways it may harm the nations that practice it.
+The COVID-19 pandemic illustrated the inability to contain a virus geographically: closing borders proved generally ineffective, only temporarily delaying surges and the spread of variants.
+Leaving other countries unvaccinated prolongs their surges, resulting in more international transmission and longer travel and trade disruptions.
+Without vaccination there is also a greater risk of mutation, leading to more contagious variants.
+For these reasons, it has been argued that vaccine nationalism could undermine a wealthy nation's own interests \citep{AsundiOLearyBhadelia_2021_CHM}.
+Instead, Emanuel \textit{et al.}'s Fair Priority Model recommends prioritizing countries with the highest transmission rates \citep{Emanuel_Science_2020}.

 This paper looks ahead to the next global pandemic and examines the circumstances under which a nation with large vaccine supply might prioritize donating some of their supply to other nations, even before fully vaccinating their own populations, in order to reduce local deaths.
-We use data from the COVID-19 pandemic as an exemplar of this generalizable approach.
-We embed an epidemiological disease transmission model within an optimization framework to determine the optimal allocation of a wealthy nation's vaccine supply to its own population and those of other geographic regions.
-We compare three policies: donor-first, nondonor-first, and optimized.
+We use data from the COVID-19 pandemic as an exemplar of this generalizeable approach.
+We extend an epidemiological disease transmission model to include vaccination and emergence of variants, then embed it within an optimization framework to determine the optimal dynamic allocation of vaccine to geographic regions.
+The optimization uses iterative linear programming approximation; we also search over static priority policies.
+We compare four policies: donor-first, nondonor-first, optimized, and optimized with a fairness constraint.
+To study the emergence of variants, we apply the model in a global context; it could also focus on a group of countries with significant travel between them.
+The model is high-level and intended for vaccination policy insights, not for short-term forecasting which requires finer data on a smaller geographic area, divided into age/risk groups.